EhsanCreator/Purple-Tools/docs/case-studies/compromised-host-case-study.md

 # Compromised Host - Forensic Case Study

-This case study demonstrates a step-by-step investigation of a compromised host using the Threat Hunting & Blue Team Toolkit.
+This case study demonstrates a step-by-step investigation of a compromised host using the purple Team Toolkit.

 ---